ekeskin/horizontal_wheel_tab_scrolling/README.md

 ## What it does

-This extension allows you to scroll through tabs in a window using the mouse wheel.
+This extension allows you to scroll through tabs in a window using the horizontal mouse wheel.

 Injects content.js into all tabs in a window, which intercepts the mouse wheel event and sends a message to the background.js file.